ickerwx/knowledgebase/README.md

 ````

 Using this, you could find the same cheat using either `$ cheat foo` or `$ cheat bar` from the command line.
 The search term must not contain spaces, the topic may use them.

+The folder `cheat/` contains cheat sheets from the [cheat/cheatsheets](https://github.com/cheat/cheatsheets) repo, but not as a submodule (I should probably do that some time...).
+By default, `cheat` will not use these cheat sheets but only the inline cheats from the notes.
+If you want to use these what I call legacy cheat sheets, use the `-o` command line argument.